Adoption Information

 We feel it’s important to help you recognize the stress involved for every dog when they get adopted.
 As humans, we love our new dogs immediately, but, please remember your new dog doesn’t really know you yet or have reason to trust you.
 Below are some of the key things we’ve learned over the years that we feel are important for every new adopter to remember.

-*Bring a leash and collar with you for your new dog.
+• Bring a leash and collar with you for your new dog.

-*Secure the dog in the car by tethering the leash or with a crate.
+• Secure the dog in the car by tethering the leash or with a crate.

-*Purchase a crate.
+• Purchase a crate.
 It should be large enough for the dog to stand up and turn around freely, but not too much excess space.

-*Purchase some dog toys and treats (ask the foster for some ideas).
+• Purchase some dog toys and treats (ask the foster for some ideas).

-*Check with the foster and/or facility rep to find out what your new dog has been eating.
+• Check with the foster and/or facility rep to find out what your new dog has been eating.
 You should plan to transition them slowly to their new food.
 This helps prevent stomach upset.

-*Keep visitors to a minimum until your dog has a chance to bond with you and your immediate family.
+• Keep visitors to a minimum until your dog has a chance to bond with you and your immediate family.

-*Keep outings with your new dog to a minimum while you get to know them over a few weeks and can build a trusting relationship.
+• Keep outings with your new dog to a minimum while you get to know them over a few weeks and can build a trusting relationship.

-*Feed your new dog separately from resident dogs and keep treats/bones/etc to a minimum while everyone establishes boundaries.
+• Feed your new dog separately from resident dogs and keep treats/bones/etc. to a minimum while everyone establishes boundaries.

-*Children should refrain from showing their love to the new dog in the form of hugging and kissing.
+• Children should refrain from showing their love to the new dog in the form of hugging and kissing.

-*Please keep your new dog under your supervision while outdoors (even for potty breaks) for a few weeks while they learn about their new environment.
+• Please keep your new dog under your supervision while outdoors (even for potty breaks) for a few weeks while they learn about their new environment.

-*Remember the best doggie friendships are built overtime.
+• Remember the best doggie friendships are built overtime.
 Respect your new dogs need for alone time as well as your resident dogs need for alone time.
 Take walks together and engage in play, but don’t force them to be together 24/7 right off the bat.

-*Consider the use of a crate when leaving your new dog unattended.
+• Consider the use of a crate when leaving your new dog unattended.
 Start with short periods of time (20 minutes or so) and work your way up to longer stretches.

-*Keep your new dog secured in your vehicle when you are out and about for the first few weeks via a leash.
+• Keep your new dog secured in your vehicle when you are out and about for the first few weeks via a leash.
 Door darting out of a car is the most common way a newly adopted dog is lost following adoption.

-*Avoid dog parks.
+• Avoid dog parks.
 If you are a dog park type of person, consider avoiding them for at least a month or two after adopting your dog until you really get to know their personality.

 Volunteers at our rescue do their best to accurately assess BBCR dogs temperaments.
 That said, it is important to understand that a lot of dogs coming into BBCR are transfers from another shelter and haven’t had their chance to shine in a home environment yet.
 Some dogs appear scared and nervous in a shelter setting, but blossom in a home.
 Some dogs test well with other dogs in a shelter environment but struggle with learning to live with one.
+Dogs being adopted from a foster home often have the benefit of more knowledge of personality and temperament, but even then, they can be expected to go through an adjustment period once in your home.
+Have patience.
+You’re saving a life and every ounce of effort you put in will be repaid in pounds of love and loyalty.
+Remember, we’re here if you need us.
+Please just let us know!